 Successful applicants in Round Two are the Hawke’s Bay Opera House, ($4 million), Whangarei’s Hundertwasser Art Centre, ($3 million), Foxton's Te Awahou Nieuwe Stroom, ($1 million), Blenheim's ASB Theatre Complex ($900,000), Stewart Island's Rakiura Heritage Centre Trust ($1.08 million) and Masterton’s Shear History Trust receiving almost $23,000.

 RCHF Round Three decision announcement

-The Lawson Field Theatre in Gisborne is receiving a capital grant of more than $400,000 towards seismic strengthening.
+The Lawson Field Theatre in Gisborne received a capital grant of more than $400,000 towards seismic strengthening.

 A map of Round One, Two and Three funding decisions can be viewed here.

 Successful applications in Round Four are the Rotorua Museum ($5 million) and the Motutī Marae Trust Raiātea Whare Taonga Resource and Archive Centre in Hokianga ($300,000) ; Upper Hutt’s Expressions Whirinaki Arts and Entertainment Centre Trust (up to $1,345,164) ; and the Loons Club Performing Arts Venue in Lyttelton ($981,000).
 Grants for these three places total over $2.6 million).